alzohrah/Terjmat/README.md

 ![`Translator`](images/7.png)

+### Configure the Telegram
-Now, this is Node-RED editer and we need to add Telegram nodes, So select manage palette from the top right menu.
+Now, this is Node-RED editer and we need to add Telegram nodes, so select manage palette from the top right menu.

 ![`Translator`](images/8.jpg)